INDOOR BASEBALL FACILITY

 Indoor batting cages require a lot of vertical and horizontal space.
 Our team can customize batting cages to your available space.
 Our standard cages measure 70 feet long, 14 feet wide and 12 feet high.

 We offer bottom lift cages, which collect the netting up from the bottom.
 You can pull our batting cages horizontally on a track or cable, and stack the cages against a wall when not in use.

 Batting cages work best in rooms with flat or sloped ceilings.
 You can configure the netting into one or two cages.
 Add a portable pitching mound to your indoor hitting and pitching facility, and give hitters and pitchers a better simulation of game situations.

 Area for Spectators

 Do you plan to host tournaments at your facility?
 A total containment system would be your best bet.
 This includes tensioned SPECTO® netting for the first 8 feet, then netting above that tied to the ceiling netting.
 This setup keeps balls and equipment on the field while letting spectators watch the game.
 In fact, with our SPECTO® netting, fans can get right up against the fence without worrying about being injured by a stray ball.

 Do you have a balcony or upper deck for spectators?
 Our netting gives spectators a clear view on any level.
 When you stand back from the netting, it's nearly invisible to the eye, so it doesn't detract from watching the game.

 Indoor Baseball Training Facility Layouts

-We have worked on many indoor baseball and softball facility design projects that balance our customers' specific needs with safety and aesthetic elements.
-You can incorporate all of these design considerations into one plan that maximizes your space, giving you the most flexibility for your facility.
+We've worked on many indoor baseball and softball facility design projects that balance our customers' specific needs with safety and aesthetic elements.
+We can help you incorporate all of these design considerations into one plan that maximizes your space, giving you the most flexibility for your facility.